So, looking for your next monitor and consider 24-inch to be the perfect screen size?

 Features

-The AOC C24G1A supports AMD FreeSync with a 48-144Hz VRR range, and it works with compatible NVIDIA cards.
-You can also overclock the monitor, in which case FreeSync works all the way up to 165Hz.
+The MSI G2422C supports AMD FreeSync with a 48-180Hz VRR range, and it works with compatible NVIDIA cards.

-Unfortunately, some units of the AOC C24G1A (and most other monitors based on Samsung’s VA panels) are affected by the brightness flickering issue when FreeSync is enabled.
+Unfortunately, some units of the MSI G2422C (and most other monitors based on Samsung’s VA panels) are affected by the brightness flickering issue when VRR is enabled.

 This brightness flickering is mostly visible when your FPS fluctuates a lot or when it gets below 48FPS and triggers LFC.
 It doesn’t affect all units of the monitor, and it’s not visible in all video games.

-Moving on, you also get the MBR technology with manually adjustable frequency.
+Moving on, you also get the MBR technology for less motion blur.

 Other features include an on-screen crosshair, pre-calibrated picture presets, Shadow Control (improves visibility in dark games) and Game Color (different color saturation presets).